Xomega-Net/Xomega.Docs/docs/generators/model/crud.md

 ### CRUD Operations

-When *Generate CRUD* or *Generate Subobject CRUD* parameters are set to `True`, the generator will add `create`, `read`, `update` and `delete` operations to the selected objects and/or their subobjects.
+When `Generate` or `GenerateForSubobjects` parameters are set to `true` on the `mod:Operations/mod:CRUD` config, the generator will add `create`, `read`, `update` and `delete` operations to the selected objects and/or their subobjects.

 The input parameters of the CRUD operations will be based on the object key fields.
 Non-key fields will be also in the input of the `create` and `update` operations, as well as in the output of the `read` operation.

 The input structures will be generated such that it would be easy to expose them via REST services.
-And if *Generate Rest Methods* parameter is set, then the generator will also configure the operations with annotations for the REST method, as illustrated below.
+And, if `GenerateRestMethods` parameter is set, then the generator will also configure the operations with annotations for the REST method, as illustrated below.

 ```xml
 <objects>